neuralgeeks/fun.framework.cli/README.md

-# fun-cli
+# fun.framework.cli

-The client of the fun framework
+The client of the fun framework.

 ## Linking for local use